 - When price is inside the Cloud, the market is seen as consolidating or choppy.

 - Signaling Momentum: The Tenkan-sen (Conversion Line) and Kijun-sen (Base Line) function like moving averages.
-A crossover between these two lines signals a potential shift in momentum.
+Similar to the concept behind the Guppy Multiple Moving Average, a crossover between these two fast and slow lines signals a potential shift in market momentum.

 - Confirming Signals: The Chikou Span (Lagging Span) provides confirmation by showing the current closing price shifted 26 periods into the past.
 If it’s above the past price, it confirms bullish strength.

-The system’s unique feature is that the Cloud is projected 26 periods forward, offering a forecast of potential future support and resistance zones.
+The system is distinguished by the Cloud’s forward projection: it is displayed 26 periods ahead to outline potential future support and resistance zones.

 4. Decoding the 5 components of Ichimoku